asutherland/taskolio/README.md

   ctrl-c the node.js server and make changes, you won't lose your work.
 But if your X11/wayland session ends, that's game over.
 You'll still get to see the pretty colors with less "value" intensity in an HSV kind of way because of future plans, but it's not useful in any other way.
-If you assign a new bookmark to that grid button, the existing color will be rudely clobbered with a new, random one.
+The good news is that when assigning a bookmark to a button that already had a bookmark, your new bookmark will get the color of the previous bookmark automatically, rather than a random color.

 # Rambling Follows #